-- Use the Rice University Workload Estimator to determine the appropriate amount of work for your course
+- Use the Wake Forest University Workload Estimator to determine the appropriate amount of work for your course.

 - Do I have to pre-record my video lectures?

-- You may wish to pre-record some lecture content so that you can use class time for cooperative learning activities such as small group discussion
+- You may wish to pre-record some lecture content so that you can use class time for cooperative learning activities such as small group discussions.

 - Do I have to keep my pre-recorded videos under 20 minutes in length?